1.1 General Description of Approach

 Evans, K., and Sullivan, J.M.
 Dual Diagnosis: Counseling the Mentally Ill Substance Abuser.
 New York: Guilford Press, 1991.

 Goodwin, D., and Jamison, K. Manic Depressive Illness.
 New York: Oxford University Press, 1990.

-Minkoff, K., and Drake, R. Dual Diagnosis of Major Mental Illness and Substance Disorder.
+Minkoff, K., and Drake, R. Dual Disorders of Major Mental Illness and Substance Disorder.
 San Francisco, CA: Jossey-Bass, Inc., 1991.

 Montrose, K., and Daley, D. Celebrating Small Victories.
 Center City, MN: Hazelden, 1995.

 National Institute on Drug Abuse.
 Drug Abuse and Drug Abuse Research, Third Report to Congress.
 Rockville, MD: National Institute on Drug Abuse, 1991. pp. 61-83.

 O’Connell, D., ed.
 Managing the Dually Diagnosed Patient.
 New York: Haworth, 1990.